aimikel/messagebird/README.md

 In order to be able to use the project's functionalities, the user must first provide with a valid API key.
 This API key is created in the user's account in Messagebird dashboard area.

+After logging in, user's API Key is stored in `SESSION`.

+To delete the `SESSION` data the user must Logout by navigating to the top right area of the page.
 ---

 ### Send SMS